bluesky-social/atproto-ecosystem/app-passwords.md

 entering their password**.
 For account creation, we encourage **redirecting a user to the bluesky client** (https://staging.bsky.app)

-We also strong encourage you to **delete all existing refresh tokens** and re-fetch access/refresh tokens using an app password.
+We also strongly encourage you to **delete all existing refresh tokens** and re-fetch access/refresh tokens using an app password.

 App passwords are of the form `xxxx-xxxx-xxxx-xxxx`.
 For your users' safety, you